fToledo29/fToledo29/README.md

 - 👋 Hi, my name is Fernando Toledo
-- 👀 I’m interested in JavaScript development, currently working as a front-end developer with Angular.
+- 👀 I’m interested in JavaScript development, currently working as a Front-end developer.
+-  I enjoy working with ReactJS ⚛️, I have created a few things with this technology.
-- 🌱 I’m currently learning DS And Algorithms, also gaining some knowledge about React ⚛️
+- 🌱 I’m currently gaining more knowledge about DS And Algorithms.
 - 💞️ I’m looking to collaborate on JavaScript projects.

 <p align="center" >